Attack on citizens’ planning rights in the Florida Legislature

 The claim: The bill doesn’t eliminate the requirement for multiple public hearings to consider comprehensive plan amendments, so citizens have more than enough opportunities in those hearings to express their opposition to amendments.

-The facts: Citizens are typically limited to 3 minutes or less to express their opposition in those hearings.
+The facts: Citizens are typically limited to three minutes or less to express their opposition in those hearings.
 The developers behind the amendment often have no limits on their time.

 The claim: Citizens can hold elected officials accountable for approving amendments that violate comprehensive plans by voting them out of office at the next election.